-To date, the Company has made all debt, interest payments and forward contract sales payments due under the Loan Facility Agreement ("Agreement") with Investec Bank (U.K.) Limited ("Investec") (Note 9), as required by the Agreement.
-Investec has informed the Company that a triggering event has occurred under the Agreement due to the fact that the Company has not met metal production targets outlined in the original Development Plan dated January 31, 2007, made pursuant to the grant of the Loan Facility.
+To date, the Company has made all debt, interest payments and forward contract sales payments due under the Loan Facility Agreement (the "Agreement") with Investec Bank (U.K.) Limited ("Investec") (Note 8), as required by the Agreement.
+Investec has informed the Company that a triggering event has occurred under the Agreement due to the fact that the Company has not met metal production targets outlined in the original Development Plan dated January 31, 2007.
 Under the Agreement, a triggering event, unremedied, may lead to a default which may result in Investec taking additional measures to perform ongoing detailed review of mining operations and to control, in conjunction with the Company's management, mine operations and financial matters, including joint control of working capital accounts.
-Additionally, as at July 31, 2010, the Company failed to meet a debt covenant which requires that the current ratio (current assets compared to current liabilities) not fall below a ratio of 110%.
-In accordance with reporting requirements, the Company will notify Investec and will determine the steps required to rectify the default.
-As a result of failing to meet this debt covenant, the Company is in default of certain provisions of the Agreement.
-The Company continues to work closely with Investec in providing technical and financial information as requested in order to facilitate the process for Investec to gain comfort with the mining operations and resolve these issues satisfactorily with Investec.
+Additionally, as at July 31, 2011 and 2010, the Company failed to meet a debt covenant which requires that the current ratio (current assets compared to current liabilities) not fall below 110%.
+In accordance with reporting requirements, the Company notified Investec and has taken steps to rectify the default.
+The Company continues to work closely with Investec in providing technical and financial information as requested in order to facilitate the process for Investec to gain comfort with the mining operations and resolve their concerns.
 Management has reclassified the Loan as current on the balance sheet to conform to the requirements of EIC-122 and EIC-59.
 This reclassification does not affect the repayment schedule of the Loan as the Company has not been informed by Investec that the repayment schedule to January 31, 2013 has changed.
 Management believes that the Company will continue to make Loan principal, interest and forward contract payments in accordance with the requirements of the Agreement and is working with the cooperation of Investec to resolve any issues with the Agreement.